 These fish are very easy to care for and are very peaceful.

-They do great when they are kept with similar shoaling fish or some passive fish.
-These fish are quite active and make your tank more beautiful than you expect.
+They do great when kept with similar shoaling fish or some passive fish.
+These fish are quite active and make your tank more beautiful than expected.

-Their long caudal fin gives them sword-like tail, hence the name, and makes them so desirable that resisting to get them for your tank is a tough job.
+Their long caudal fin gives them a sword-like tail, hence the name, and makes them so desirable that resisting getting them for your tank is a tough job.

-Male swordfish tend to be aggressive towards other male fish so you need to keep 2 females for each male in the tank.
+Male swordfish tend to be aggressive towards other male fish, so you need to keep two females for each male in the tank.

 They make a great companion to fish like mollies, platies, and angelfish and even socialize well in the tank.
 Likewise, some Corydoras with peaceful temperaments go well with these fish.